ESCAPE-NET: European Network for Sudden Cardiac Arrest

-Designing effective individualized prevention and treatment strategies require knowledge on genetic and environmental risk factors.
+Sudden cardiac arrest (SCA) causes ~20% of all deaths in Europe.
+SCA is lethal within minutes if left untreated and survival rates are presently only 5-20%.
+ESCAPE-NET is addressing the large medical need to improve SCA prevention and treatment.
+Designing effective individualized prevention and treatment strategies requires knowledge on genetic and environmental risk factors.
 So far, these efforts have been hampered by the lack of sufficiently large study cohorts of SCA patients with detailed information.
 Obtaining SCA patient samples is challenging as the condition happens suddenly and unexpectedly.
-Joining forces in the ESCAPE_NET project are leading European scientific teams that have created large relevant population cohorts, mostly dedicated to SCA research.
+Joining forces in the ESCAPE-NET project are leading European scientific teams that have created large relevant population cohorts, mostly dedicated to SCA research.
 The aim is to fully exploit available data towards improving SCA management.

-Learn more about the upcoming Horizon Europe programme
+Learn more about the Horizon Europe programme

 Visit the ESCAPE_NET website